AP govt burdens tipplers with another 50 per cent hike

 The entire liquor business in AP is controlled by the state government through its own retail outlets, numbering 3,468.

-Sources said Chief Minister Y S Jagan Mohan Reddy directed that 15 per cent of the retail liquor shops be closed down by this month end.
+Sources said Chief Minister Y S Jagan Mohan Reddy directed that 15 per cent of the retail liquor shops be closed down by this month-end.